azraerl/serenity/README.md

 - Unarmed Enhancement from the mod [Requiem - Unarmed Combat Enhancement](https://www.nexusmods.com/skyrimspecialedition/mods/42541)
 - New Feats from [Requiem - Special Feats](https://www.nexusmods.com/skyrimspecialedition/mods/42588)

+### Leveling overhaul

+Note that Serenity now includes 2 profiles, select the one which you like.
+Remember, they are **not** game save compatible:

+- `Serenity` profile includes [Experience](https://www.nexusmods.com/skyrimspecialedition/mods/17751), [R-SSL](https://www.nexusmods.com/skyrimspecialedition/mods/43185) and [Requiem-Experience](https://github.com/azraerl/Requiem-Experience/)
+  - **Character levels**: you have to fight enemies and complete quests in order to gain experience and character levels.
+Note that followers will take equal share of combat experience, e.g. with 1 follower you'll receive about 50% of it.
+  - **Skill levels**: each *character* level grants you certain amount of Skill Points, which you can spend on skills after you have slept (Morrowind-like)
+- `Serenity - Vanilla` profile, as name suggests, leaves vanilla Skyrim levelling in place.

 ### Quest and Encounter Mods

 Serenity comes with a wide variety of new quest and encounters.
 A few are listed below.